On Leave - Academic Year

 Teaching and Research Interests

-Peace and Conflict Studies, Social Movements, Conflict Transformation, Nonviolent Conflict, Northern Ireland, and Qualitative Methods.
+Peace and Conflict Studies, Social Movements, Conflict Transformation, Nonviolent Conflict, Northern Ireland, Climate Justice, and Qualitative Methods.

 Courses and Seminars Taught